thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 One step we will not configure is to set the _reCAPTCHA key_.
 This configuration requires that you generate your own reCAPTCHA provided by Google and is beyond the scope of this post.
 Check the DVWA documentation for more information if you want to configure this setting and make the reCAPTCHA exercise available.

 There is one last set to perform, creating the database for DVWA.
-This step is exceptionally important, as without the database, the DVWA exercises will not function correctly.
+This step is exceptionally important, as, without the database, the DVWA exercises will not function correctly.
 The database connection can be problematic, and ease of setup depends on the version of MySQL you are using.

 Try to create the database by clicking the **Create / Reset Database** button on the DVWA setup page.
 You will be presented with output at the bottom of the page that specifies any errors.
 If you are following this tutorial, and are using MySQL version 5.7, you will get the following error message.